qaalabs/fabric/docs/index.md

-# Welcome to your new site
+# MS Fabric Labs

-Content is coming soon!
+This site hosts instructions for the MS Fabric labs